Executors

 Create/Update response policies for your targeted platforms

-As OpenAEV will ask CrowdStrike to create implants in order to execute payloads as scripts, you need to allow the execution of custom scripts on your assets.
+As OpenAEV will ask CrowdStrike to create implants in order to execute threat arsenal actions as scripts, you need to allow the execution of custom scripts on your assets.
 To do so, you need to create a new response policy or update an existing one for your assets' platforms.

 To create or update a response policy, go to Host setup and management > Response policies.